Economics: Courses, Admission 2023, Eligibility, Exams, Syllabus, Top Colleges, Salary

 St. Xavier's College, Mumbai | 30,000 |

-After studying Economics, students get a good knowledge of Indian economy, agricultural economy, and industrial economy.
-Students who want to make their career in the business and commerce and banking sectors can really do wonders with the help of the courses available in Economics.
+After studying Economics, students get a good knowledge of the Indian economy, agricultural economy, and industrial economy.
+Students who want to make their career in the business and commerce and banking sectors can do wonders with the help of the courses available in Economics.
 The average salary of a graduate from Economics background in India is INR 4-5 LPA.
 The pay scale, however, rises with experience and performace.

 Economics Job Profiles